George Granville Bradley: Life

-In 1881 Bradley was given a canonry in Worcester Cathedral; in August that year he was appointed Dean of Westminster in succession to Arthur Penrhyn Stanley, whose pupil and intimate friend he had been, and whose biographer he became.
+In 1881, Bradley was given a canonry in Worcester Cathedral; in August that year, he was appointed Dean of Westminster in succession to Arthur Penrhyn Stanley, whose pupil and intimate friend he had been, and whose biographer he became.
 Shortly afterwards he was conferred the degree of DD by University College, Oxford.
-By the turn of the 20th century, he was in declining health, and had to be absent from his duties for considerable periods.
+By the turn of the 20th century, he was in declining health and had to be absent from his duties for considerable periods.
 He took part in the Coronation of King Edward VII and Queen Alexandra on 9 August 1902, and asked the King to be allowed to resign from his duties later the same month.
 For his service, he was invested as a Commander of the Royal Victorian Order (CVO) two days after the ceremony, on 11 August 1902.

 Bradley was an Acting Chaplain of the 13th Middlesex (Queen's Westminsters) Volunteer Rifle Corps for 20 years, and received the Volunteer Officers' Decoration (VD) on 21 February 1902, before he resigned this appointment in November 1902.

-The very reverend George Granville Bradley, of 42 Queen Anne's Gate, Westminster died on 13 March 1903.
+The very reverend George Granville Bradley, of 42 Queen Anne's Gate, Westminster, died on 13 March 1903.
 He was buried at Westminster Abbey on 17 March.
-The pall-bearers included the Master of Trinity College, Cambridge, Henry Montagu Butler; the Master of University College, Oxford, James Franck Bright; and the Headmasters of Marlborough and Rugby.
+The pall-bearers included the Master of Trinity College, Cambridge, Henry Montagu Butler; the Master of University College, Oxford, James Franck Bright; and the Headmasters of Marlborough College and Rugby School.

 F. D. How included Bradley in the 1904 book Six Great Schoolmasters.